nazunalika/linux-guide-and-hints/source/centos/sysadmin.rst

 You will need to spin up two EL8 VM's via Katello.
 Do not spin them up using virt-install, virt-manager, ovirt, etc. This will require you to connect Katello to the hypervisor.
 Ensure they are registered properly to your content management server.

-If you find the clients aren't registering on Katello, click `here <https://theforeman.org/manuals/1.15/index.html>`__.
+If you find the clients aren't registering on Katello, click `here <https://theforeman.org/manuals/2.0/index.html>`__.

 If you want examples of a kickstart you can use, click `here <https://github.com/nazunalika/useful-scripts/blob/master/centos/centos7-pci.ks>`__.

-If you find that you do not want to use Katello to perform this task, then you can setup cobbler and work it out from there. **I currently do not have a tutorial for this, but there is plenty of documentation online.**
+If you find that you do not want to use Katello to perform this task, then you can setup cobbler and work it out from there. **I currently do not have a tutorial for this, but there is plenty of documentation online.** There are also ansible playbooks you could look at for examples if you wanted to go that route, but it may be time consuming and something to setup at the very end.

 Setup FreeIPA
 +++++++++++++

 Setup FreeIPA with two replicas, using CA and DNS built in configuration.
 This is recommended if you do not want to setup BIND by hand.
-FreeIPA also provides authentication to your systems without having to go through the hassle of setting up OpenLDAP by hand.
+FreeIPA also provides authentication to your systems without having to go through the hassle of setting up OpenLDAP by hand nor having Windows AD.

 * `FreeIPA <https://freeipa.org>`__
 * `FreeIPA Guide <https://linuxguideandhints.com/centos/freeipa.html>`__